volt-software/Ichor/docs/01-GettingStarted.md

 ## Compiling Ichor

 Compiling is done through the help of CMake.
-Ichor requires at least gcc 11.3 (due to [this gcc bug](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=95137)), clang 15 or MSVC 2022, and is tested with gcc 11.3, 12.1, clang 15, clang 18 and MSVC 2022.
+Ichor requires at least gcc 12, clang 15 or MSVC 2022, and is tested with gcc 12.4, clang 15, clang 18 and MSVC 2022.

 The easiest is to build it with the provided Dockerfile: